 Everyone has a favorite word or words.
-They are ones that easily come to mind and that we generally use a lot.

-Although occasionally the word is one you really like but is not particularly useful, like Parabola or cloisonné.
+They are words that easily come to mind and that we generally use often Although, occasionally the word is one you like but is not particularly useful, like parabola or cloisonné.

 I want you to pick one of those words that belong to the second category.
 A word that you love but that you don't often use.
-Write that word down at the top of the page.
+Write that word at the top of the page.
 It is the title of your poem.

-Then I want you to approach the word in two ways, the first is to approach it for the associations you have with the word, what you think about when you think of it.
-The second is to approach the word and focus on the literal meaning of the word.
+Then, I want you to approach the word in two ways.
+The first is to approach it for the associations you have with the word, what you think about when you think of it.
+The second is to focus on the literal meaning of the word.

 You should give yourself about 10 minutes to write the prompt.
-It is fun and can equal some interesting results.
+It is fun and can produce some interesting results.

-Prompt: The First and Last Line
+Prompt: The First and Last Line \

-This is a simple prompt that can equal interesting results.
-The idea is to write down the first sentence of the poem.
-Then copy and paste it further down the page.
+This is a simple prompt that can provide interesting results.
+The idea is to write down the first sentence of the poem and copy and paste it further down the page.
 Then write the middle of your poem.
-Write as much as you want, you don't have to think about that last line at the end of the page, but your poem should be progressing in that direction.
+Write as much as you want.
+You don't have to think about that last line at the end of the page, but your poem should be progressing in that direction.